Chinese Canadian National Council

+In 2019, a group of leaders and activists from Chinese Canadian communities from different generations recognized that there was a gap to be filled after decades of national efforts against racism and discrimination.
+These efforts had started 40 years earlier with the Anti-W5 ("Campus Giveaway" episode) campaign, leading to the establishment of the original CCNC, and also the redress movement culminating in the 2006 Parliamentary apology and financial redress package.

+Despite some progress over the years, Chinese Canadians still need a strong national voice in the social justice movement.
+Therefore, CCNC was revived and incorporated in August 2019.
+CCNC-SJ is built on a track record of community activism with a renewed commitment to educate, engage and advocate for equity and social justice for all in Canada.
+With the rise of anti-Asian racism in connection with the pandemic, CCNC-SJ has been working with many supporters and allies to raise public and media awareness, and rally community support.

+CCNC-SJ's board of directors: Amy Go (President), Gary Yee (Vice-President), Susan Eng, Dr Joseph Wong and Ryan Chan.
+CCNC-SJ's Executive Director: Agnes Man.

+Today, CCNCTO and CCNCSJ are completely separate organizations with different governance bodies, staff, membership and volunteers.
+They both continue to operate in the Greater Toronto Area.

 History

 The organization was created in 1980, after an incident in September 1979 when the CTV Television Network incorrectly represented Chinese Canadians in an investigative show called W5.
 In a feature called "Campus Giveaways", CTV used allegedly incorrect statistics to conclude that foreign students were eroding other Canadians' opportunities for a secondary education and benefitting from public universities funded by Canadian taxpayers.
 All Chinese university students were treated as foreign students, regardless of their real nationality.
 The show also made numerous racial remarks about the Chinese students.
 The incident and the resulting campaign were reported in the Canadian media.

 In response, Chinese communities across Canada staged protests against CTV and forced the President of CTV to publicly apologize for the W5 feature.
 After the incident, Chinese who protested against CTV across Canada staged a meeting in Toronto.
 The meeting called for a stronger voice representing Chinese Canadians nationwide, thus the CCNC was formed.
 By 1980, the organization had developed nationwide presence with twenty-eight chapters.
 The United Chinese Community Enrichment Services Society (S.U.C.C.E.S.S.) was accepted as a voting member in 1989.